status-im/nim-stew/README.md

 - `ptrops` - pointer arithmetic utilities
 - `result` - friendly, exception-free value-or-error returns, similar to `Option[T]`, from [nim-result](https://github.com/arnetheduck/nim-result/)
 - `shims` - backports of nim `devel` code to the stable version that Status is using
+- `sequtils2` - extensions to the `sequtils` module for working conveniently with `seq`
+- `varints` - helpers for working with variable length integers

 ## Layout